Orlík killers: Accident

 On 7 January 1994, Kuna and Kopáč were driving when the latter suddenly lost control and crashed the car.
 Both men were taken to the hospital - Kuna received minor injuries, but Kopáč suffered a spinal injury which left him confined in a wheelchair.
-Since then, he refused to participate in any criminal activities, but still did not want to go to police, as he was afraid the other members would kill him.
+Since then, he refused to participate in any criminal activities, but still did not want to go to the police, as he was afraid the other members would kill him.
 He later claimed that the crash was punishment for the deeds he had committed.

 Findings and arrests

-In 1993, criminal investigators heard unsubstantiated rumors about several entrepreneurs who had "disappeared".
-Among these were vague claims were that Černý had boasted of "disappearing" several people, but due to lacking evidence and nothing pointing towards specific victims, this was not investigated further.
+In 1993, criminal investigators heard unsubstantiated rumours about several entrepreneurs who had "disappeared".
+Among these were vague claims that Černý had boasted of "disappearing" several people, but due to lacking evidence and nothing pointing towards specific victims, this was not investigated further.

-The first tangible piece of evidence were traces of blood on the seat of a vehicle Černý had sold to a car dealership, which was later conclusively proven as belonging to Aleš Katovský.
+The first tangible piece of evidence was traces of blood on the seat of a vehicle Černý had sold to a car dealership, which was later conclusively proven as belonging to Aleš Katovský.
 Acting upon information that some businessmen had been buried at the bottom of a dam, police began searching in vain at the Slapy Reservoir.
-While investigating Černý, the investigators obtained records from a dealership that not only he had borrowed an Avia at the time of the alleged disappearances, but according to the number of kilometers driven, the Orlík Reservoir was identified as a possible dumping site for the bodies.
+While investigating Černý, the investigators obtained records from a dealership that not only he had borrowed an Avia at the time of the alleged disappearances, but according to the number of kilometres driven, the Orlík Reservoir was identified as a possible dumping site for the bodies.

 On 10 July 1995, divers were dispatched to explore the bottom of the dam.
-The search lasted weeks, since Czech police lacked the necessary equipment to search waters more than 40 meters deep.
-A TV Nova crew also arrived at the survey site, and at the request of the police, produced a cover story claiming that the purpose of the hightened activity was cleaning the bottom of the reservoir.
+The search lasted weeks since Czech police lacked the necessary equipment to search waters more than 40 meters deep.
+A TV Nova crew also arrived at the survey site, and at the request of the police, produced a cover story claiming that the purpose of the heightened activity was cleaning the bottom of the reservoir.
 After a few days, two barrels containing human remains and a body wrapped in wire netting were found.

 When he learned about the discovery of the bodies while watching TV, Kopáč decided to commit suicide.
-He called the police beforehand and confessed to the crimes, but persuaded from doing so after three hours of negotiations.
+He called the police beforehand and confessed to the crimes, but was persuaded from doing so after three hours of negotiations.
 During his arrest, he was shot in the crotch.
 At first, Kopáč refused to cooperate, but after learning that Černý was denying everything and the other members had tried to pin the blame entirely on him, Kopáč decided to put his confessions in writing.
 This written confession would later be used as the prosecution's main evidence in the case.

-In it, Kopáč claimed that the lye was provided by Ivan Roubal, and from the money he had received, he had bought a vila in the Vysočany district, where he wanted to set up a gym.
+In it, Kopáč claimed that the lye was provided by Ivan Roubal, and from the money he had received, he had bought a villa in the Vysočany district, where he wanted to set up a gym.